How Retirement Plan Administrators Navigate Tax Season and Beyond

 Nondiscrimination testing must be performed and passed annually to maintain a tax-qualified plan.
 These tests must include all employees eligible to participate in the plan, verifying that their wages and matching contributions aren't biased.

 Standard testing methods include the Actual Deferral Percentage (ADP) test and the Average Contribution Percentage (ACP) test.
 The "top-heavy" method may also be used to determine if key employees hold more than 60% of the total plan assets.
-If a plan is found to be discriminatory, the plan sponsor must deduct an employer contribution for a given tax year, no later than the due date of the company's federal tax return, including extensions — or end up in hot water with the IRS.
+If a plan is found to be discriminatory, the plan sponsor must make a corrective employer contribution for the applicable tax year by the deadline for filing the company's federal tax return, including extensions.

 Plan administrators work diligently throughout the year to help ensure a smooth tax season and continued compliance with the IRS.
 They typically conduct a plan audit to make sure essential tasks are completed, including: